cbg-ethz/TreeMHN/Example/Demo.md

 To ensure enough precision, we run stability selection with
 \(\gamma = 0.1\) and a threshold of \(95\%\) and obtain a vector of non-selected elements over \(1000\) subsamples.
-Again, we recommend to run the code using the `parallel` package on a cluster.
+Again, we recommend to run the code using the `parallel` package on a cluster (runtime up to 20 min depending on the number of cores available).

 ``` r
 RNGkind("L'Ecuyer-CMRG")